momothepikachu/angular-udacimeal/README.md

 # PickUr-Meals

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.16.0.
+This project is built with Yeoman along with the Angular Generator plugin.

 ![screenshot](meals.gif)